 The University Archives and Special Collections area is located on the second floor of the Library.
-To schedule an appointment to use the University Archives and Special Collections area, please call 755-3349, or email email@example.com.
+To schedule an appointment to use the University Archives and Special Collections area, please email email@example.com.
 Scheduled open hours are posted each semester outside the door to University Archives and Special Collections, and are subject to change.
 Select digitized images of historical BSU memorabilia (such as photographs and yearbooks) from the University Archives can be found here.

 The Library has a collection of audio CDs that are available for checkout, consisting of all types of musical genres and styles.
 The collection can be found in the comfortable seating area to the left of the stairwell on the fourth floor, near the Popular Reading Collection.